Abdullah1dev/git-basics/README.md

 # git-basics
 i will write and learn git basics here
 <br>
-my name is abdullah tahir
+my name is abdullah tahir(i am father of physics)